Wednesday, June 29, 2011

 Really garden has many memories. so nice of you that you share with us.

-I love the juxtaposition in this post -- the garden as seen a new through the eyes of a new human being and the garden as living memorial. -Jean
+small garden design I love the juxtaposition in this post -- the garden as seen a new through the eyes of a new human being and the garden as living memorial. -Jean

 Really nicely written piece - and I agree with Jean about the juxtaposition.